ethan-cyj/DSA2101-Group-Project/DSA2101-Group-Project.md

 production levels across geographical regions, which we hope to observe some trend from.
 The visualisation depicts production only in 2014, which is the most recent year in which all countries that have been producing in the previous five years, have non-missing values for.
-Using more recent data is more useful for inferring possible trends about the present time.

 ## Visualizations